raw-bacon/vi-xournalpp/README.md

 highlighter = "f"
 selection   = "s"
 ```

-To disable a keybinding, just set it to
+To disable a keybinding, just comment it out.
-`"none"` (maybe there is a nicer way?).

 ## Colors
 The colors can be changed in `colors.lua`.